tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.metadata module.
 Each concrete class in the evefile.data module has a corresponding metadata class in this module.
 You may click on the image for a larger view.

-A note on the ``AbstractDeviceMetadata`` interface class: The eveH5 dataset corresponding to the TimestampMetadata class is special in sense of having no PV and transport type nor an id.
+A note on the :class:`AbstractDeviceMetadata <evedata.evefile.entities.metadata.AbstractDeviceMetadata>` interface class: The eveH5 dataset corresponding to the TimestampMetadata class is special in sense of having no PV and transport type nor an id.
 Several options have been considered to address this problem:

 #.
 Moving these three attributes down the line and copying them multiple times (feels bad).
 #.
 Leaving the attributes blank for the "special" dataset (feels bad, too).
 #.
 Introduce another class in the hierarchy, breaking the parallel to the Data class hierarchy (potentially confusing).
 #.
 Create a mixin class (abstract interface) with the three attributes and use multiple inheritance/implements.

 As obvious from the UML diagram, the last option has been chosen.
-The name "DeviceMetadata" resembles the hierarchy in the ``scml.setup`` module and clearly distinguishes actual devices from datasets not containing data read from some instrument.
+The name "DeviceMetadata" resembles the hierarchy in the :mod:`scan.entities.setup <evedata.scan.entities.setup>` module and clearly distinguishes actual devices from datasets not containing data read from some instrument.

 .. admonition:: Points to discuss further (without claiming to be complete)